toposcorner/toposcorner.github.io/_posts/2019-07-01-Master-Student-Dynamic.md

 ---
 layout: post
 title: Master-Student Dynamic
-subtitle: An exchange that is very brief
+subtitle: Knowledge transfer is brief but intense
 bigimg: /img/9E5BB0F6-1352-4DEE-968A-BCC7A540BBA6.png
+comments: true
-tags: [learning,teaching,education]
+tags: [Learning,Teaching,Education]
 author: Keith Patarroyo
 ---
 Lately I've been thinking about the role of a teacher in the process of learning.
-A lot has been written about teaching, about self-learning, some people even believe that roughly a teacher cannot contribute more than 20% in the process of learning.
+Everybody likes to criticize teachers, the education system, instead valuing only self-learning and other alterniative learning materials.
+As a consequence many missconcepctions are widely propagated, some people even believe that roughly a teacher cannot contribute more than 20% in the process of learning.

 Maximising the effectiveness of a teacher in the student process is a difficult topic that I'll not address here.
-My main interest lie in these "aha" moments that are produced as a result of some key insight given by the teacher.
+My main interest lie in discussing these "aha" moments that are produced as a result of some key insight given by the teacher.
+These moments are what I denote as: **Master-Student Dynamic**.

-I started thinking about this while listening to the MIT AI podcast, featuring Alexei Friedman and Eric Weinstein.
+I started thinking about this while listening to the [MIT AI podcast](https://lexfridman.com/ai/), featuring [Alexei Fridman](https://lexfridman.com/) and [Eric Weinstein](https://www.edge.org/memberbio/eric_r_weinstein).
 In the very first minute of the podcast they address this very topic:

 <div class="iframeVideo">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/2wq9x2QcZN0?start=50&end=115" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""></iframe>